Amandeep-98/AmandeepKBookStore/AmandeepKBookStore/README.txt

 05:22Pm I deleted again and buildoing again the productodb  in the console manager but its not working properly. as its not updateed in the tables. :(
 09:30 PM Made some changes in Areas/admin and in category controller.
 09:50PM again added product to db but its not updating oin the database even now  :(

+3/dec/2021

+10 Am Started working on CoverType CRUD.....

+made all files of covertype folder

+0211205050728_addCoverTypeToDbcoverType db is craeted.....

+pushed to github

+4/dec/2021

+started working at 11 am today i am feeling sick but will complete the files today...

+5/dec/2021 statred working on product crud seems complicated....
+12 pm statred making files smade the basic folder and files in it..

+1:00 pm and created the 20211210013845_addProductToDb in the migratiopns folder...

+3pm 20211210024450_addValidationToProductToDb is created on the same day..

+5pm created the controller and upsert or index view and trying to resolve the errors......

+pushed to github..